Supervised Metric Learning to Rank for Retrieval via Contextual Similarity Optimization: Contextual Similarity Definition in Set Notation

 The definition in the previous sub-section clearly contains three discrete operations: (1) greater-than, (2) logical-and, and (3) intersection.
 For optimization, we will deal extensively with indicator matrices: we denote as $\ind_\N \in \RR^{n \times n}$ the indicator matrix where $\ind_\N (i,j) = 1 \: \text{if} \: j \in \N(i)$ for some set $\N$.
 We use $\odot$ to denote element-wise multiplication.

-\textbf{Greater-than} This is used in Eq. \ref{eq:contextsim1} and \ref{eq:contextsim3} and is equivalent to the non-differentiable heaviside function $\theta$.
+\textbf{Greater-than} This is used in Eq. \ref{eq:appendix_contextsim1} and \ref{eq:appendix_contextsim3} and is equivalent to the non-differentiable heaviside function $\theta$.
 Our approach is to use the exact value of $\theta(\cdot)$ in the forward pass and a constant positive gradient $\alpha$ in the backward pass.
 A constant positive gradient is reasonable since $\theta$ is a (non-strictly) increasing function.

-In Section 4.1 we show with a toy experiment that this approach is robust despite being somewhat heuristic.
-In contrast, $\theta$ is traditionally approximated by a sigmoid (e.g. for AP approximation and in Gated Recurrent Networks \cite{cho2014properties} ): $\theta_{\sigma}$ trades off the quality of the approximation with the domain where gradients are non-zero.
+In Section F.1 we show with a toy experiment that this approach is robust despite being somewhat heuristic.
+In contrast, $\theta$ is traditionally approximated by a sigmoid (e.g. for AP approximation and in Gated Recurrent Networks \cite{cho2014properties} ):

+$\theta_{\sigma}$ trades off the quality of the approximation with the domain where gradients are non-zero.
 As temperature $\tau$ decreases, $\theta_{\sigma}$ approaches $\theta$, but gradient vanishes everywhere except in a small region around the boundary.
 This behavior is not intuitive: it is undesirable to only have a large gradient at the boundary.
 Some prior work (e.g. ROADMAP) side-step this issue by using an upper-bound to the heaviside function (where the right side of the heaviside function increases linearly), which solves the gradient issue at the expense of grossly over-estimating the true objective.
 In our case, this is especially concerning since we will be multiplying together indicator functions.
-In Section 5.1, we show that our approach in Eq. \ref{eq:theta_hacked} achieves better empirical results than a sigmoid approximation.
+In Section G.1, we show that our approach in Eq. \ref{eq:appendix_theta_hacked} achieves better empirical results than a sigmoid approximation.